 - Combine dry ingredients.
 In a mixing bowl, whisk together flour, baking soda, salt, and cinnamon.

 - Combine wet ingredients.
-In the same mixing bowl with the bananas, whisk in the sugars, oil, eggs, vanilla extract, starter and stir until smooth.
+In the same mixing bowl with the bananas, whisk in the sugars, oil, eggs, vanilla extract, yogurt, starter and stir until smooth.

 - Combine wet and dry ingredients.
 Add the dry ingredients to the wet ingredients and mix together with a spatula until just combined.
 Stir in chocolate chips.

 - Bake.
 Pour batter into the prepared loaf pan and bake for 60-65 minutes until a toothpick inserted in the center of the bread comes out clean.
 Remove from the oven and allow the bread to cool completely in the pan set on a wire cooling rack.
 Store the bread, and any leftovers, covered at room temperature for 2 days, or in the refrigerator for up to 1 week.

 - Storage: Store the bread, and any leftovers, covered at room temperature for 2 days, or in the refrigerator for up to 1 week.

 - Flour: I use white whole wheat flour to achieve a tender texture, but you can substitute 2 cups whole wheat flour or all-purpose if you do not have any on hand.

 - Greek Yogurt: Can also substitute with sour cream.